DHAANIBAHL/HaCKERRANK/README.md

-# HaCKERRANK
+# HACKERRANK
-Tghis repo includes questions and their solutions in JAVA from Hackkerank
+This repo includes questions and their solutions in JAVA from Hackkerank